Bushshrike: Distribution and habitat

-Behavior
+Behaviour

-Laniarius funebris, the slate-colored boubou, mates in monogamous pairs.
-It has been suggested that songs of this species are triggered more by behavioral cues than by hormone levels.
+Laniarius funebris, the slate-coloured boubou, mates in monogamous pairs.
+It has been suggested that songs of this species are triggered more by behavioural cues than by hormone levels.

 Bushshrike diets consist mainly of large insects, but occasionally may include wild fruits and berries and sometimes rodents.
 They catch their prey by gleaning among tree foliage.
 They also join mixed bird parties, loose foraging assemblages consisting mainly of passerine birds.

 Their nests are generally small and neat, and they lay clutches of 2–3 eggs.

 Bushshrikes have distinctive harsh or guttural calls, which may be sung as duets.
 Male and female birds are able to learn songs of similar complexity, and both sexes have a similarly sized repertoire.
 Songs may be sung to indicate territory or as part of courtship.
-A 1992 study of the calls of Laniarius funebris found that a male's likelihood of singing a mating song was correlated with his mate's estradiol levels, rather than his own testosterone levels, suggesting that behavioral cues between a mating pair, rather than hormone levels, are more important in triggering mating songs.
+A 1992 study of the calls of Laniarius funebris found that a male's likelihood of singing a mating song was correlated with his mate's estradiol levels, rather than his own testosterone levels, suggesting that behavioural cues between a mating pair, rather than hormone levels, are more important in triggering mating songs.